simpleappcreator/simple-app/readme.md

 What's more important is all those CSS and javascript libraries and other stuff is available on client-side without you having put anything in your app `public` or `client` folder.
 You can use them in your own layouts wherever you want.

 Furthermore, if you look at the actual jade file, you'll see that it includes all those script *programatically*.
 So that you don't have to change the file anytime you include more client-side files, restarting the app will automatically make them available as certain variables which can be looped through.
-It tries to order them in a way to include jquery or angular before their plugins.

     div Resources
       each topdir in ['public', 'client']